Guidance

 • a change to the pupil’s status from the pupil meeting the expected standard to not meeting the expected standard

-• 2 or more marks are added to or subtracted from the raw score
+• 2 or more marks being added to or subtracted from the raw score

 • a correction of a code due to supplier error

-A raw score to scaled score calculator will be available within the ‘View and download KS2 test results’ form.
-Schools can use this when deciding whether to apply for a review.
-It will calculate what effect a change to the total raw score has on the scaled score awarded.
-Test materials and mark schemes are available on the practice materials collection page.
+A raw score to scaled score calculator will be available within the ‘View and download KS2 test results’ form on the PAG.
+Schools can use it to calculate what effect a change to the total raw score might have on the scaled score awarded.
+This can help when deciding whether to apply for a review.
+Test materials and mark schemes are available in the collection of national curriculum assessments practice materials.

-A clerical review is successful and free of change to the school if it results in one or more of the following:
+A clerical review is successful and free of change to the school if it results in:

 • a correction of a test marked on paper, such as correcting any errors in the addition of the marks